ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/dagger-hashamoto/index.md

     return txid_max ^ (nonce << 192)
 ```

 Unfortunately, while Hashimoto is considered RAM hard, it relies on 256-bit arithmetic, which has considerable computational overhead.
-However, Dagger Hashimoto only uses the least significant 64 bits when indexing its dataset to address this issue.
+However, Dagger-Hashimoto only uses the least significant 64 bits when indexing its dataset to address this issue.

 ```python
 def hashimoto(dag, dagsize, params, header, nonce):